Mitra98t/ChillBot/README.md

 **prefix** = "_"

 `help <command>?`
-Sends info on all usable commands
+Sends info on all usable commands.
-If another command as been specified, the bot sends info about the specific command
+If another command as been specified, the bot sends info about the specific command.

 `chaos`
-Moves everyone in the channel to random places in the server
+Moves everyone in the channel to random places in the server.

 `join <sound category>? <@mention>?`
-Joins the voice channel, makes some noise and than leaves Use mentions to target someone in the server and send the bot to the target member Use a sound category to play random audio from the specified pool.
+Joins the voice channel, makes some noise and than leaves.
+Use mentions to target someone in the server and send the bot to the target member.
+Use a sound category to play random audio from the specified pool.
 See [Sound Categories](#Sound_Categories) to get more information.

 `scareme`
-Joins the voice channel, scares someone and than leaves
+Joins the voice channel, scares someone and than leaves.

 `play <youtube URL>`
-Joins the voice channel and plays audio of the youtube URL
+Joins the voice channel and plays audio of the youtube URL.